Corey Bailey

 Linear Tracking

-This is a unique design of a turntable whereby the Tonearm tracks straight across
+This is a unique design of a turntable whereby the tonearm tracks straight across

-the record as opposed to the usual arc of a Tonearm that is fixed at one end.
+the record as opposed to the usual arc of a tonearm that is fixed at one end.

-Linear tracking turntables work by using a feed screw mechanism that causes
+Linear tracking turntables work by using a feed screw mechanism that causes the

-speed.
 The idea behind a linear tracking turntable is to track a record in the same

-manner as a record cutting lathe which uses a linear mechanism to create the
+manner as a record cutting lathe which, uses a linear mechanism to create the

 lacquer coated master disc.